thespis-rs/thespis/README.md

 ## State of the project

-This is currently in an early development phase and won't be published officially for at least another few months.
-It is functional however and you can have a look at the examples and integration tests in [thespis_impl](https://github.com/thespis-rs/thespis_impl) and [thespis_impl_remote](https://github.com/thespis-rs/thespis_impl_remote) to see it working.
-There is some untested API documentation already as well, so you can run `cargo doc --open` to see that.
+This is currently in alpha release. _thespis_remote_ has not seen an alpha release yet, but it works.
+You can have a look at the examples and integration tests in [thespis_impl](https://github.com/thespis-rs/thespis_impl) and [thespis_impl_remote](https://github.com/thespis-rs/thespis_impl_remote) to see it working.
+There is some API documentation already as well, so you can run `cargo doc --open` to see that.
+The [guide level docs](https://thespis-rs.github.io/thespis_guide/) are in development.

 ### What works

-- Basic actor functionality (send to and call) actors with `Send` messages. `send` is a one way operation, `call` will give you a return value of the handler.
+- Basic actor functionality (send to and call) actors with `Send` messages. `send` is a one way operation, `call` will give you a return value from the handler.
-- Recipients implement futures 0.3 Sink and Actors can be Observable generating a Stream, which can be connected to other actor's Addr and manipulated with all the stream combinators from the futures library.
+- Addr implement futures 0.3 Sink and Actors can be Observable generating a Stream, which can be connected to other actor's Addr and manipulated with all the stream combinators from the futures library.
-- Remote actors without discovery, you need to directly have a Framed sink/stream over a custom wire format.
+- Remote actors without discovery, you need to have a direct `AsyncRead`/`AsyncWrite` connection.
-- Relaying messages to another process
+- Relaying messages to another process.

-### What's next (hopefully all in 2019)

-- [ ] documentation and user guide
+- Actor supervision.
+- log diagnostics with tracing.
+- works on Wasm
+- The channel between `Addr` and `Mailbox` can be chosen by the user as long as it is `Sink` and `Stream` compatible.

+### Roadmap

 - [x] verifying it works in WASM
-- [ ] re-evaluate the runtime (is now in the [naja_async_runtime](https://github.com/najamelan/async_runtime) crate), this needs some further thought.
-A nursery would be nice.
+- [x] re-evaluate the runtime.
+Now uses async_executors.
+A [nursery now exists](https://crates.io/crates/async_nursery).
 - [x] polish the wasm websockets so we can use remote actors to talk to server.
 (There is now ws_stream_wasm and ws_stream_tungstenite)
+- [x] some refactoring (in peer incoming we have a very long method)
+- [x] bounded mailbox, ringchannel?
+Now takes `Sink + Clone` in `Addr` and `Stream` in `Inbox`, so it's possible to plug in different channel impls.
 - [ ] benchmarking remote actors
-- [x] some refactoring (in peer incoming we have a very long method)
+- [ ] flesh out tests for remote.
+- [-] documentation and user guide
-- [ ] publish a version 0.1
+- [-] publish a version 0.1.
+Currently in alpha except remote.
-- [ ] bounded mailbox, ringchannel?
-- [ ] re-evaluate the wire fromat (maybe use capn'proto, flatbuffers or SBE)
+- [-] re-evaluate the wire fromat (maybe use capn'proto, flatbuffers or SBE), is now generic so it can be changed.
+The interface might move to a separate crate again.

 ## Main differences with other actor libraries

 [Actix](https://github.com/actix/actix) is a great library that inspired me for much of the work on thespis.
 However a number of problems arose for me when trying to use it/work on it:
-- not targeting async/await
 - stuff that gets in the way: ActorFuture, MessageResponse trait, dns-resolvers, ...
 - no remote actors
 - not working on WASM